scottCarson33/CascadeHvac/README.md

 # CascadeHvac

-This Is Scott Carson's Code Submission for exercise 1
+This Is Scott Carson's Code that manipulates data from a csv to display what days the air conditioning was turned on and what days heating was turned on.

 It is a simple Express and React App that has 2 API points for the HVAC Summary data.
 One ('HVACData/dateRangeSummary/:startDate/:endDate') handles time in a given time range (via unix time format) with a start and end date.
 The other ('HVACData/monthlySummary/:month') allows for a simple MM-YYYY format to be sent and it will automatically return data for the entire month given.
 It returns back the Summary Data in an object with the total heating days, total ac days, and an array of objects where each object has the date, a heating property, and an airconditioning property.
 The Express app listens on port 9000.
 There are some units tests written using chai to test some of the summaryHelper functions.